-The findings in this article present more than any adult effort trying to design a better future for their children, But also for the entire company.
-This is a practice effort which Expressing a strong belief in the transformation of reality, But more than any -faith in the way.
-The adults catch children's games as an exceptional opportunity create a reality of brotherhood and partnership that would be very difficult to get in the daily routine.
-The game for them which is bi-directional socialization tool, is operate twice.
-First, it moves in a powerful hierarchical direction from 'top - bottom' and a second time it moves in the opposite direction from 'bottom – top' as a power coming from the world of children capable of affecting the adult world (Friedman, 2010).
-The parents are filling the reality of children's encounters with their ideology: 'top - bottom' socialization.
-Than, the children have to act to achieve the ideology and make it happen: that’s 'bottom – top' socialization.
-Sports sessions have been proven to be effective in achieving personal and social goals in children (Bhana, 2008; Koo & Lee, 2014; Danioni, Barni & Rosnati, 2017).
-Many studies have examined societies efforts to cooperate between social political or ethnic groups through sports (Carrington 1996; Cockburn 2017; Richardson & Fletcher 2018).
-In Israel too, this issue had been tried to be studied, for understanding the chances of reducing rivalry between Israelis and Palestinians (Friedman 2010; Lidor & Blumenstein 2011; Galili, Leitner& Leitner 2013).
-Unfortunately, these studies have not been able to pinpoint a change in reality except on the desire to change.
-The political figures presented at the ceremony of ending the project has load a big weight of expectation for peace on the children's young shoulders, but the parents and the coaches, had added their own hopes and meanings.
-This study examined the hidden and visible intentions of adults which includes in the mixed project.
-The warm words of the two coaches, along with the Muslim parents and the Jewish father presenting a pure and naïve reality.
-The coach presents the code of Inter Milano football club: just pass the ball, doesn't matter to whom.
-So does the Jewish father who understood that the way to do it, and he moves it to his son which showed for a moment a lack of confidence in the prospects for peace and partnership.
-The father strengthened and encouraged him to just pass and be a friend.
-By he shows that the game is stronger than the difference between the players.
-The Muslim parents from East Jerusalem explore us how their participation in the project constitutes a true social sacrifice.
-They're aware of that and they're ready to lose their personal lives for the future.
-Present for the future.
-The Muslim football coach presents his worldview to us based on his adolescence biography in the mixed neighborhood of Abu-Tur.
-He tells how he never experienced rival stress on his childhood, and that feeling he's interested in pass forward to the children.
-The familiarity with the Jewish neighbors was able to prevent a conflict with the border policeman who is an originally sharing together childhood at the neighborhood.
-So, the story is to tell: Authentic, spontaneous soccer games are able to work for changes.
-The peace is now on the kid's legs.
+The findings in this article show more than any adult effort to design a better future for children.
+This was a practical attempt that expresses a strong belief in the transformation of reality, while extending beyond any faith in the way that it was done.
+The adults understood that children’s games were an exceptional opportunity create a reality of brotherhood and partnership that would be very difficult to create within one’s daily routine.
+This game is a bi-directional socialization tool that functions in two directions.
+First, it moves in a powerful hierarchical direction, from top-down, and it also moves in the opposite direction, from bottom-up, as a power coming from the world of children that can affect the adult world (Friedman, 2010).
+The parents are complete the reality of their children’s encounters with their ideology through the top-down socialization.
+Then, the children must act to achieve the ideology and bring it into being, creating bottom-up socialization.
+Sports sessions are effective for allowing children to achieve personal and social goals (Bhana, 2008; Koo & Lee, 2014; Danioni, Barni, & Rosnati, 2017).
+Social efforts to cooperate between social political or ethnic groups through sports are a subject of research (Carrington 1996; Cockburn 2017; Richardson & Fletcher 2018).
+In Israel too, this issue is also studied in the context of determining the chances of reducing the rivalry between the Israelis and Palestinians (Friedman 2010; Lidor & Blumenstein 2011; Galili, Leitner, & Leitner 2013).
+Unfortunately, these studies are unable to pinpoint any change in reality except in the desire to change.
+The political figures who spoke at the final ceremony expressed the large weight of expectation for peace that they placed on the children’s young shoulders, but the parents and the coaches also added their own hopes and meanings.
+This study examines the hidden and visible intentions of adults in the project.
+The warm words of the two coaches, the Muslim parents, and the Jewish father presented a pure and naïve reality.
+The coach represented the code of the Inter-Milano football club: pass the ball, it does not matter who you pass to.
+The Jewish father expressed a similar point of view, and he passed it on to his son, who showed for a moment a lack of confidence in the prospects for peace and partnership.
+His father strengthened and encouraged him to just pass and be a friend.
+In this way, he showed that he considered the game to be stronger than the differences between the players.
+The Muslim parents from East Jerusalem described how their participation in the project was a true social sacrifice.
+They’re aware of this and expressed themselves ready to let their personal lives go for the sake of the future.
+The Muslim football coach presented his worldview to us based on his adolescence in the mixed neighborhood of Abu-Tor.
+He reported that he never experienced stress between the communities in his childhood, and he wished to pass that feeling on to his children.
+Familiarity with his Jewish neighbors allowed him to prevent a conflict with the border guard who shared his childhood in the neighborhood.
+The ultimate story here is that authentic, spontaneous soccer can work for change.
+Future peace rests on the feet of children.

 Bhana, D. (2008).
-‘Six packs and big muscles, and stuff like that’.
+“Six packs and big muscles, and stuff like that.”
 Primary school‐aged South African boys, black and white, on sport.
-British Journal of Sociology of Education, 29(1), 3-14.
+British Journal of Sociology of Education, 29(1), 3–14.